webhintio/hint/packages/hint/docs/user-guide/concepts/hints.md

 }
 ```

-A hint that has the `warning` severity applied:
+A The following code snippet displays a hint with the `warning` severity.

 ```json
 {